Harriet Martineau: Writing career

 Harriet's first commissioned book, Illustrations of Political Economy, was a fictional tutorial intended to help the general public understand the ideas of Adam Smith.
 Illustrations was published in February 1832 in an edition of just 1500 copies, since the publisher assumed it would not sell well.
-Yet it very quickly became highly successful, and would steadily out-sell the work of Charles Dickens.
+Yet it quickly became highly successful and would steadily out-sell the work of Charles Dickens.
 Illustrations was her first work to receive widespread acclaim, and its success served to spread the free-market ideas of Adam Smith and others throughout the British Empire.
 Martineau then agreed to compose a series of similar monthly stories over a period of two years, the work being hastened by having her brother James also work on the series with her.

-The subsequent works offered fictional tutorials on a range of political economists such as James Mill, Bentham and Ricardo, the latter especially forming her view of rent law.
+The subsequent works offered fictional tutorials on a range of political economists such as James Mill, Jeremy Bentham and David Ricardo, the latter especially forming her view of rent law.
 Martineau relied on Malthus to form her view of the tendency of human population to exceed its means of subsistence.
 However, in stories such as "Weal and Woe in Garvelock", she promoted the idea of population control through what Malthus referred to as "voluntary checks" such as voluntary chastity and delayed marriages.

+Martineau was invited to the coronation of Queen Victoria by the Queen herself.
+She recorded a sceptical view of the day.
+Martineau recorded some favourable comments, but on the whole thought that the ceremony was "highly barbaric", "worthy only of the old Pharaonic times in Egypt", and "offensive ... to the God of the nineteenth century in the Western world".

+One of Martineau's most popular works of fiction was Deerbrook (1839).
+The book drew attention because it focused on the idea of domestic realism – often referred to as "sentimental" or "woman's" fiction.
+As the genre suggests, Martineau explores themes of marriage, wealth distribution, female friendship beyond the "domestic" nature that one might expect from a Victorian novel.
+Martineau's ideas in the novel were inspired by the works of David Hartley.
+This novel was different from her other works as her development was evident.
+Her development included both her improvement of fictional writing but also showed mastery of the theories she wrote about.